MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/mqtgsvc.md

 ---
 title: mqtgsvc
-description: Reference topic for the mqtgsvc command, which monitors a queue for incoming messages and performs an action, in the form of an executable file or COM component, when the rules of a trigger are evaluated as true. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the mqtgsvc command, which monitors a queue for incoming messages and performs an action, in the form of an executable file or COM component, when the rules of a trigger are evaluated as true. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article